Guatemala: Cuisine

 Many traditional foods in Guatemalan cuisine are based on Mayan cuisine and prominently feature maize, chilies and black beans as key ingredients.
 Traditional dishes also include a variety of stews including Kak'ik (Kak-ik), which is a tomato-based stew with turkey, pepian, and cocido.
-Guatemala is also known for its antojitos, which include small tamales called chuchitos, fried plantains, and tostadas with tomato sauce, guacamole or black beans.
+Guatemala is also known for its antojitos, which include small tamales called "chuchitos", fried plantains, and tostadas with tomato sauce, guacamole or black beans.
 Certain foods are also commonly eaten on certain days of the week; for example, a popular custom is to eat paches (a kind of tamale made from potatoes) on Thursday.
 Certain dishes are also associated with special occasions, such as fiambre for All Saints' Day on 1 November, or tamales and ponche (fruit punch), which are both very common around Christmas.

 Sports

-Football

 Football is the most popular sport in Guatemala and its national team has appeared in 18 editions of the CONCACAF Championship, winning it once, in 1967.
-However, the team has failed to qualify to a FIFA World Cup so far.
+However, the team has yet to qualify for the FIFA World Cup.
 Established in 1919, the National Football Federation of Guatemala organizes the country's national league and its lower-level competitions.

-Futsal

-Futsal is probably the most successful team sport in Guatemala.
+Futsal is the most successful team sport in Guatemala.
 Its national team won the 2008 CONCACAF Futsal Championship as hosts.
-It was also the runner-up in 2012 as hosts and won the bronze medal in 2016.
+It was also the runner-up in 2012 as hosts and won the bronze medal in 2016 and 2024.

 Guatemala participated for the first time in the FIFA Futsal World Cup in 2000, as hosts, and has played in every competition from 2008 onwards.
 It has never passed the first round.
 It has also participated in every Grand Prix de Futsal since 2009, reaching the semifinals in 2014.

-Olympics

 The Guatemalan Olympic Committee was founded in 1947 and recognized by the International Olympic Committee that same year.
 Guatemala participated in the 1952 Summer Olympics, and in every edition since the 1968 Summer Olympics.
 It has also appeared in a single Winter Olympics edition, in 1988.

-Erick Barrondo won the only Olympic medal for Guatemala so far, silver in race walking at the 2012 Summer Olympics.

-Other sports

-Guatemala also keeps national sports teams in several disciplines such as basketball or beach volleyball.